xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

  * `VkCommandBuffer`
  * Any dispatchable object that is a child of a one of the above.

-A Device command is any Vulkan command which takes any Device item as its first parameter.
-Some Vulkan Device commands are:
+A Device function is any Vulkan function which takes any Device Object as its first parameter.
+Some Vulkan Device functions are:
  * `vkQueueSubmit`
  * `vkBeginCommandBuffer`
  * `vkCreateEvent`

-You can query commands Vulkan Device commands using either the `vkGetInstanceProcAddr` or `vkGetDeviceProcAddr` commands.
-If you choose to use `vkGetInstanceProcAddr`, it will have additional level built into the call chain, which will reduce performance slightly.
+You can query Vulkan Device functions using either `vkGetInstanceProcAddr` or `vkGetDeviceProcAddr`.
+If you choose to use `vkGetInstanceProcAddr`, it will have an additional level built into the call chain, which will reduce performance slightly.
 However, the function pointer returned can be used for any device created later, as long as it is associated with the same Vulkan Instance.
-If, instead you use `vkGetDeviceProcAddr`, the call chain will be more optimized to the specific device, but it will **only** work for the device used to query the command function pointer.
-Also, unlike `vkGetInstanceProcAddr`, `vkGetDeviceProcAddr` can only be used on core Vulkan Device commands, or Device extension commands.
+If, instead you use `vkGetDeviceProcAddr`, the call chain will be more optimized to the specific device, but it will **only** work for the device used to query the function function pointer.
+Also, unlike `vkGetInstanceProcAddr`, `vkGetDeviceProcAddr` can only be used on core Vulkan Device functions, or Device extension functions.

-The best solution is to query Instance extension commands using `vkGetInstanceProcAddr`, and to query Device extension commands using `vkGetDeviceProcAddr`.
+The best solution is to query Instance extension functions using `vkGetInstanceProcAddr`, and to query Device extension functions using `vkGetDeviceProcAddr`.
 See [Best Application Performance Setup](#best-application-performance-setup) for more information on this.

-As with Instance extensions, a Device extension is a set of Vulkan Device commands extending the Vulkan language.
+As with Instance extensions, a Device extension is a set of Vulkan Device functions extending the Vulkan language.
 You can read more about these later in the document.

 #### Dispatch Tables and Call Chains